rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 However, here I only want those players that lost in the first round, and not those that lost in any other round.
 To determine those players, I first need to know the the number of the first round in the tournament.
 Notice here that this will change depending on the tournament.
 For example, the first round of the US Open is the round of 128, and R assigned the `R128` level of the round variable the number 1.
 For a different sized tournament, say Acapulco with a draw size of only 32 players, the first round for this tournament is the round of 32, but R assigned the `R32` level of the round variable the number 3.

-To determine the number of the first round of each tournament, I grouped the data by `tourney_name` and `tourney_date` and then filtered the data such that the resulting data frame had only those players who lost in the first round using the `min` function.
+To determine the number of the first round of each tournament, I grouped the data by `tourney_name` and `tourney_date` and then filtered the data with the `min` function such that the resulting data frame had only those players who lost in the first round of a tournment.

 Lastly here, I used `mutate` to subtract 1 from each value in the `number_round_of_tournament_advanced_through` variable.
 This needed to be done, because even though a losing player may have played in the first round of a tournament, that player did not actually win that round.
-Subtracting 1 from each of these values allows me to later determine which players advances through 0 rounds of a tournament.
+Subtracting 1 from each of these values allows me to later determine which players advances through 0 rounds of a tournament, and thus 0%.

 ```r
 # Creating data frame where players lost in the first round of a tournament
 atp_first_round_losers_by_tournament <- atp %>%
   group_by(tourney_name, tourney_date, loser_name) %>%